TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

    end

-The obvious use case is applications that operate in a non-blocking fashion where the XML data is being received from a socket or read incrementally from some storage device.
+The obvious use case is applications that operate in a non-blocking fashion where the XML data is being received kutoka a socket or read incrementally kutoka some storage device.
 In such cases, blocking reads are unacceptable.

 Because it's so flexible, :class:`XMLPullParser` can be inconvenient to use for